dave-stevens-net/node-tutorial/README.md

 ### <a name="adding-dependency"></a>Adding a Dependent Package

-If you are wanting to add a dependency out on the npm registry to your project, you can install a package as either a prod dependency (required while the application executes) or as a dev depednency (required to enhance or build the project).
+If you want to add a dependency out on the npm registry to your project, you can install a package as either a prod dependency (required while the application executes) or as a dev depedency (required to enhance or build the project).

 ```
 npm install --save-prod express # installs the express package as a prod dependency
 npm install --save-dev gulp     # installs the gulp package as a dev dependency
 ```

+When you use the --save options, the dependency is added to package.json.
+One of the most important things in your package.json file are the package versions.
+You can edit the package.json file to change what version of a package you want to use.
+See https://docs.npmjs.com/misc/semver#versions for a guide on how to specify what version of a package your project is dependent on.

 ### <a name="running-scripts"></a>Running Scripts